Mikeysax/mikey/README.md

 #### <strong>Version History:</strong>

+<strong>Current: 1.6.0</strong>: Added Custom Template generation/saving/deletion/listing.
+Refactored file generation to be DRY'er.
+When you deal with custom templates, prompts will be given to obtain more details about files.
+List is displayed on template deletion command.
+Ability to save a file in current project to reuse.

-<strong>Current: 1.5.0</strong>: Changed Project generation to `spawn` instead of `exec`.
+<strong>1.5.0</strong>: Changed Project generation to `spawn` instead of `exec`.
 Added some fun tidbits like colors and art to project generation.
 Refactored project generation to be cleaner and output more helpful information.
 Updated project template dependencies.

 <strong>1.4.4</strong>: Mikey displays help when just typing ```mikey```.
 Modified Project Template App.js and store.js file to be more logical.
 Added actions index to import all actions to.